ButchAnton/tinyduino-bosch-bma250/README.md

-Bosch BMA250 3-Axis Accelerometer Class for TinyDuino
+Bosch BMA250 class for TinyDuino
 ========

 You can use this class to communicate TinyDuino with Bosch BMA250 Accelerometer via I2C.